MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`EnvironmentName`** - **Machines**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies a comma separated list of machine IP addresses or FQDNs, along with ports.
+Specifies a comma-separated list of machine IP addresses or FQDNs, along with ports.
 The default port is based on the selected protocol, for example `dbserver.fabrikam.com` or `dbserver_int.fabrikam.com:5986,192.168.12.34:5986`.
 You can also provide the output variable of other tasks, for example `$(variableName)`.
 <!-- :::editable-content-end::: -->
 <br>